10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 *   Err on the side of typefaces that offer WOFF2 font files, as they are quicker to load.
 *   Avoid auto playing videos, particularly above the fold and on mobile screens.

-<h2 id="advertising" class="anchor-heading">Advertising {% include Util/link_anchor anchor="advertising" %} {% include Util/top %}</h2>
+### Advertising

 *   All ads should be lazy loaded.
 *   Keep ads above the fold to a minimum.

-<h2 id="systems" class="anchor-heading">Systems {% include Util/link_anchor anchor="systems" %} {% include Util/top %}</h2>
+### Systems

 *   Use HTTP/2 enabled hosting whenever possible.
 *   GZIP compression should be active.

 [Read more on the 10up systems performance best practices.](https://10up.github.io/Engineering-Best-Practices/systems/#performance)

-<h2 id="third-party-plugins-and-scripts" class="anchor-heading">Third Party Plugins and Scripts {% include Util/link_anchor anchor="third-party-plugins-and-scripts" %} {% include Util/top %}</h2>
+### Third Party Plugins and Scripts

 *   Third party plugins can play a part in poor site performance.
 Always audit a plugin for performance issues before adding it to a project.
 Paying careful attention to the server side impacts of slow non-cached queries and how data is being stored to the weight of the JavaScript and CSS being included on every page.
 *   Third party scripts, particularly those being loaded for the purpose of analytics, embeds, helper libraries and advertising can have a major impact on site performance.
 Oftentimes, these scripts may be loaded through Google Tag Manager rather than directly in the page using script tags making it difficult to anticipate the impact on a project.
 Ensure that site performance is being tested ahead of any launch with all third party scripts loaded.
 If any scripts result in a negative impact on performance, ensure to flag this with your team.

 <h2 id="core-web-vitals" class="anchor-heading">Core Web Vitals {% include Util/link_anchor anchor="core-web-vitals" %} {% include Util/top %}</h2>
 [Web Vitals](https://web.dev/vitals/), a performance initiative by Google, provides us a set of rules, concepts and metrics in order to serve users with the best web experience possible.
 Performance measuring in the past has often landed in the domain of engineers.
 However with the introduction of Web Vitals, site owners can now gain an understanding of the performance impacts and shortcomings of their sites without a deep understanding of web technologies.

-Web Vitals aims to simplify understanding and provide pertinent guidance to site owners and engineers alike in order to optimize user experience.
+Web Vitals aim to simplify understanding and provide pertinent guidance to site owners and engineers alike in order to optimize user experience.

 At 10up, we closely monitor [Core Web Vitals](https://web.dev/vitals/#core-web-vitals) (a subset of Web Vitals) during development which was introduced in June 2021 into Googles ranking algorithm.
-Ensuring healthy Web Vitals through out build and/or retainers is of paramount importance and requires a shift not only in how we go about building components, but in maintaining a high level of quality across overall user experience.
+Ensuring healthy Web Vitals through out build and/or maintenance is of paramount importance and requires a shift not only in how we go about building components, but in maintaining a high level of quality across overall user experience.

 ### Cross Discipline Approach
 At 10up we acknowledge that achieving healthy Web Vitals across the board is not siloed to one discipline.
 Ensuring healthy Web Vitals requires a cross discipline approach spanning Front-end Engineering, Web Engineering, Systems, Audience and Revenue and Visual Design.